-Better: “Vegetarians are healthier and slimmer and live years longer than meat-eaters.”
+Better: “Vegans are healthier and slimmer and live years longer than meat-eaters.”

 - Avoid self-righteous language and exaggeration.
-Readers may dismiss arguments if they feel preached to or if the author sounds hysterical.
+Readers may dismiss arguments if they feel that they are being preached to or if the author sounds hysterical.

-Better: “Most compassionate people would stop eating meat if they saw the miserable lives that animals raised for food endure.”
+Better: “Most compassionate people would stop eating meat if they saw the miserable lives endured by animals raised for food.”